johanlundahl/temp_sensor/README.md

 $ pip install esptool
 ```

+Connect the esp8266 with USB.
 Erase the flash using the following command
 ```
 $ python3 esptool.py --port /dev/tty.usbserial-1410 erase_flash
 ```